hudson155/kairo/kairo-huge-string/README.md

 Library for the `HugeString` type.

-`HugeString` represents a string value that should not be logged or otherwise exposed because it's very long.
+`HugeString` represents a string value that should not be logged in its entirety because it's very long.
 Similar to `ProtectedString` but with a different purpose.